Ketogenic Diet and Bone Health

 Reduction in inflammation plays a pivotal role in the context of bone health on a ketogenic diet.
 By minimizing inflammation, the diet can potentially aid in reducing bone resorption, the process where bone tissue is broken down and released into the bloodstream.
 This mechanism is crucial for preserving bone density and strength.

-See also Snack Ideas for Ketogenic Diet
+See also Ketogenic Diet and Women's Health

 Research suggests that the ketogenic diet’s influence on reducing inflammation may contribute to maintaining bone health by preventing excessive bone resorption.
 Inflammation is known to exacerbate bone loss, making its reduction beneficial for overall bone density.
 By modulating inflammatory responses, the diet can potentially create a more conducive environment for bone maintenance.